telliott99/Swift-frameworks/files/num8.md

-#### Method 8:  Objective-C framework from a Swift Cocoa app.
+#### Method 10:  Objective-C framework from a Swift Cocoa app.

-The basics: open a new Xcode project in Swift and call it MyApp.
+The basics: start a new Xcode project in Swift and call it MyApp.

 We need a "bridging header", we get this by adding a new Objective C file, then Xcode will ask if we want this header, and we say yes.

 ![](figs/bridging_header.png)

 Ungratefully, we promptly delete the dummy Objective C class.
-In the header, add:
+In the bridging header, add:

 ```css
 #import "AdderOC/AdderOC.h"